kolejnyy/OxfordHack-2022/README.md

-# oxfordhack-2022
+# OxfordHack-2022

-OxfordHack 2022 Competition
+To start the game, run "game.py"